NVIDIA/tensorrt-laboratory/examples/Deployment/ObjectStore/README.md

 rook-ceph-object-user-<object-store-name>-<username>
 ```

-Similarly, the endpoint to host the storage is `s3.trt.lab`.
-If you change this,
+Similarly, the examples uses `s3.trt.lab` as the endpoint on which the storage
-you will need to modify `get_rook_s3_keys.sh` to output the proper
+is hosted.
+If you change this, you will need to modify `get_rook_s3_keys.sh` to
-`AWS_ENDPOINT_URL`.
-You will also need to modify the ingress examples.
+output the proper `AWS_ENDPOINT_URL`.
+You will also need to modify the ingress
+examples.

 ### Setup your environment
 ```